 Clearly this is major surgery, and the decision to have an open back procedure cannot be taken lightly.

-Before undergoing major open back surgery, contact the award-winning team at Laser Spine Institute (LSI) to learn more about the advantages of outpatient endoscopic spinal procedures and for a free review of your MRI or CT scan.
-Not only do our procedures carry less risk, they also have a higher success rate than traditional open back surgery.
-87 percent of our patients say they experience partial or complete symptom relief within weeks of their procedure at LSI.
-An endoscopic procedure at LSI may be just the thing you need to get back on your feet and on with your life!
+Before undergoing traditional open back surgery, contact the experienced team at Laser Spine Institute to learn more about the advantages of outpatient spinal procedures and for a free review of your MRI or CT scan.
+Not only do our procedures carry less risk, they also have a higher success rate than traditional open back surgery; more than 80 percent of patients report improvement at three months of their surgery at Laser Spine Institute, while some patients report improvement the same day of surgery .
+A minimally invasive procedure at Laser Spine Institute may be just the thing you need to find relief from neck or back pain.